Write a detail note on Bureaucracy in Pakistan and its political role

 - Role of bureaucracy in shaping political decisions and governance

-Challenges and Criticisms of Bureaucracy in Pakistan - Lack of accountability and transparency within the bureaucratic system
+- Lack of accountability and transparency within the bureaucratic system

 - Allegations of corruption and nepotism among bureaucrats